Victoria Grayson: Season 4

 In "Aftermath" a body is pulled from the rubble of Grayson Manor and identified as Victoria Grayson.
 Mason Treadwell reveals to Amanda that he helped Victoria with her plan to frame Amanda for murder.
 Mason sends Amanda a video message featuring Victoria saying that she killed herself so Amanda could suffer in prison greatly.
 Amanda is arrested for murder as Mason had planted Victoria's blood and hair in her car.

 In "Plea" Amanda thinks that Victoria faked her death and planted someone else's body and switched the dental records to make it look like she is dead.
 She explains this to Ben and it shown in series of flashbacks; showing Victoria carrying out stages of her plan including planting the body of Mary Gaines in Grayson Manor.
 Ben goes to New Jersey to the house of the deceased Mary Gaines and discovers Victoria alive and well, but before he is able to leave and share the secret, he is killed by White Gold an assassin Margaux Lemarchal hired.

 In "Two Graves", Victoria reveals that she had used her mother's body to a fake her death.
-It is also revealed in a flashback that Victora's biological father was the man she thought was her stepfather.
+It is also revealed in a flashback that Victoria's biological father was the man she thought was her stepfather.
 Near the end, Amanda and Victoria face each other down with Victoria having set up cameras to record her death so that Amanda would go down for it.
 However, before Amanda can fire, Victoria is fatally shot by David to spare Amanda having to commit murder.
 Before dying, Victoria shoots Amanda in the back, but she survives her wound.
 While David goes down for her murder, he is granted compassionate release due to his cancer and dies at home.
 Amanda has nightmares about the fact that she had to get a heart transplant to survive her wound but she does not know that the heart was Victoria's, whether or not the dream was real remain unknown.